MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-interactions.md

 -   A photo app where focus is set to the first item in a gallery
 -   A music app where focus is set to the play button

-#### Don’t set initial focus on an element that exposes a potentially negative, or even disastrous, outcome
+#### Don't set initial focus on an element that exposes a potentially negative, or even disastrous, outcome

-This level of functionality should be a user’s choice.
+This level of functionality should be a user's choice.
 Setting initial focus to an element with a significant outcome might result in unintended data loss or system access.
-For example, don’t set focus to the delete button when navigating to an e-mail.
+For example, don't set focus to the delete button when navigating to an e-mail.

 See [Keyboard accessibility](../accessibility/keyboard-accessibility.md) page for more details about overriding tab order.